 - Le Petit Spirou, by Tom and Janry

 Les Aventures de Tintin

-Another major heavyweight, created by Belgian author Hergé, Les Aventures de Tintin consist of 24 exceptional albums for 250,000,000 copies sold around the world, translated in 50 international and 43 regional languages.
-This comic is a true patriarch in the world of edition, with a first publication in 1929, almost 100 years ago!
+Another major heavyweight, created by Belgian author Hergé, Les Aventures de Tintin consists of 24 exceptional albums for 250,000,000 copies sold around the world, translated into 50 international and 43 regional languages.
+This comic is a true patriarch in the world of the edition, with the first publication in 1929, almost 100 years ago!

 Fast-paced investigation with mature themes that will suit young teens and adults in particular!

 It is to the Belgian Edgar P. Jacobs that we owe in 1946 the creation of this intrepid duo of adventurers.